 Course Title/Description

-General Biology I - This course meets Minnesota Transfer Curriculum (MnTC) goal area 3.
-This course is designed as an introduction to the basic life process at the cellular level, including biological molecules, energy and enzyme metabolism, cell types, cell structure and function, cell communication division and regulation, and classical and molecular genetics.
-Laboratory work including microscopy will be performed.
-Prerequisite: Previous courses in biology and a basic knowledge of chemistry is recommended.
+General Biology I - This course is an introduction to the basic life process at the cellular level, including biological molecules, energy and enzyme metabolism, cell types, cell structure and function, cell communication division and regulation, and classical and molecular genetics.
+Students will perform laboratory work including microscopy.

 BIOL1452